 These trees, in cold climates, store starch in their trunks and in their roots.
 In the spring, the starch is then converted to sugar that rises in the sap.
 The maple trees are then tapped by boring holes into their trunks and the released sap is collected.
 After the sap is collected, it is processed by heating to evaporate much of the water, leaving the concentrated syrup.

-Maple syrup was first collected, processed and used by the indigenous peoples of North America.
+Maple syrup was first collected, processed, and used by the indigenous peoples of North America.
 The practice was then adopted by the European settlers who gradually refined production methods.
-In the 1970s further refinements in the syrup processing were made with technological improvements.
+In the 1970s further refinements in syrup processing were made with technological improvements.

 - A maple syrup production farm is called a sugarbush or a sugarwood.

-- Sap is boiled in a sugar house which is also known as a sugar shack, sugar shanty or a cabane à sucre.
+- The sap is boiled in a sugar house which is also known as a sugar shack, sugar shanty, or a cabane à sucre.